kbase/narrative/docs/developer/upload_config.md

 }
 ```

-`OBJECT_TYPE` = the registered workspace name of a typed object that will be created by the uploader.
+  * `OBJECT_TYPE` = the registered workspace name of a typed object that will be created by the uploader.
-`METHOD_SPEC_ID` = the id of the method spec that is used to define and map input parameters.
+  * `METHOD_SPEC_ID` = the id of the method spec that is used to define and map input parameters.
-`optional_arguments.validate` = are sent to the validation step
+  * `optional_arguments.validate` = are sent to the validation step
-`optional_arguments.transform` = are sent to the Transform service
+  * `optional_arguments.transform` = are sent to the Transform service
-`url_mapping.EXTERNAL_OBJECT_TYPE` = is used to map the location of the uploaded argument type.
+  * `url_mapping` = is used to map the location of the uploaded data files.
 Most cases will be in Shock if the user uploaded their data there, but sometimes may be in a given URL string (e.g., if uploading directly from an FTP site).
+The keys of these are set by the configurations in the Transform service.

 `{{ARGUMENT_INFO}}`
 This is a special block that is a reasonably flexible way to add arbitrary arguments to either the uploader, the validator, or the url mapping.
 It is a set of key-value pairs that tell the importer where to find those parameters.
 Options are as follows: